bitoller/bootcamp-projects-and-activities-m1/readme.md

  `console log` `return` `loops` `function` `variables` `operators` `arithmetics` `data type` `string` `number` `boolean` `+`

 ## S4-09-M1 - 12/13/22 - CONTANDO CASAS
-For my next activity I had to code an algorithm using JavaScript that generated a random number and the participants had to guess said number.
+For this activity I had to code an algorithm using JavaScript that generated a random number and the participants had to guess said number.
 It also had to count the number of attempts until the person got it right, alerting the results.<br />
 → <b>Please reload the page to activate the prompt/alert box</b><br />

 <a href="https://github.com/bitoller/bootcamp-projects-and-activities-m1/tree/main/src/M1-SPRINT-4/S4-09-M1" target="_blank"> <img src="./src/assets/code_purple.png"> </a> &nbsp; &nbsp;